DecSloan/CODE_WARS/README.md

     def solution(number):
         return sum(x for x in range(number) if x % 3 == 0 or x % 5 == 0)

-I wrote some code to get the answer when a user enters the number.
-With some additional defensive programming.
+I wrote some code to get the answer when a user enters the number, with some additional defensive programming.

     import math